 One of the key differences between Business Intelligence and Business Analytics is the questions they answer.

-For starters, Business Intelligence and Business Analytics tend to be used inter changeably.
-However, if they are used effectively as a combination they can result in maximising the efforts being made to achieve the organisational goals.
+For starters, Business Intelligence and Business Analytics tend to be used interchangeably.
+However, if they are used effectively as a combination they can result in maximizing the efforts being made to achieve the organizational goals.
 While Business Intelligence focuses on descriptive analytics, Business Analytics focuses on Predictive Analytics.

 - Business Intelligence uses descriptive analytics to provide a summary of past and current data to display what happened in the past or what is happening currently.
 The role of Business Intelligence is to answer the “what and how” so you can change what does not work and keep what works.

 Business Analytics uses predictive analytics which is based on data mining and machine learning to determine the chances of future results.
 Business Analytics answers the “why” so that we can make better-informed predictions of future events.
 With the implementation of Business Analytics, companies can predict developments and make the necessary changes to come out on top as a result.

 - Business Intelligence depends on collection of data, its normal focus is on bringing on immediate productive development.
 In the case of Business Analytics, it is a constant process.
 In Business Analytics data is being constantly reviewed.
 The data is generated by the Business Intelligence platform of the organisation.
 Therefore Business Analytics is more long term in its focus.